conleym/mac-setup/README.md

 ## Prerequisites

-Install XCode.
+Install Xcode.
 (The command line tools are insufficient. python3 seems to be unable to verify ssl certificates without the full app).